 Joy is one of Saving Grace in Uganda’s longest serving employees and has overseen all of the finances for the Ugandan side Saving Grace since near it’s beginning.
 She is honest, reliable and organized, skills that are essential for developing budgets, spending money wisely and keeping record of all expenditures.
 Joy has a bachelor’s degree in accounting.
 She is married to Uncle Fred’s brother, Christopher, and has four children, all of whom attend Saving Grace Primary School.

 Sarah’s caring demeanor is essential in making sure the staff is informed, encouraged and empowered to complete the tasks at hand.
 She guides the administrative tasks of the organization, managing the 50+ Ugandan staff members.
 She is highly respected around Lira and is often requested to speak at community events.
 Sarah is a kindhearted wife and mother to three children.
 She has a bachelor’s degree in social work and social administration.

-Peter is the headmaster of Saving Grace Primary School.
+Peter is the headmaster of Saving Grace Primary School, ranked the best school in Lira and one of the best schools in all of Northern Uganda.
 He oversees the 30+ teachers at the school and honorably represents the school in the community of Lira, Uganda.
 Peter has an undeniable and unmatched love for children, desiring to see them learn, excel and achieve their life goals.
 His heart is not just for children but also for their families.
 He spends much of his spare time investing in the lives of the families of children at Saving Grace Primary School.
 Peter has a bachelor’s degree in public administration.
 He is happily married and has two children.